-John B. Taylor
+John B. Taylor1 June 2017

-Since this is a chapter on the Fed's balance sheet, I begin by looking at the Fed's balance sheet today and reviewing how it has changed in the years since the global financial crisis.
-I then discuss alternative balance sheet sizes and configurations for reserve balances in the future, and consider alternative ways to get there.
+Since this is a session on the Fed's balance sheet, I begin by looking at the Fed's balance sheet today and review how it has changed in the years since the global financial crisis.
+I then discuss alternative balance sheet sizes and configurations for reserve balances for the future, and consider alternative ways to get there.
 I explain why a balance sheet size and configuration for reserve balances in which the short-term interest rate is determined by market forces should be considered for the future as an alternative to one in which the short-term interest rate is administered through the interest payments on excess reserves.